beyarkay/masters-thesis/src/05_results.md

 performance is more common amongst HFFNNs with 1-layer minority classifiers.
-It is likely that the minority classifier is more able to make use of additional layers than the majority classifier because there are so many classes that need to be distinguished by the minority classifier.
+It is likely that the minority classifier is more able to make use of additional layers than the majority classifier because there are so many classes that need to be distinguished by them.

 <!--------------------------Nodes in last layer----------------------------->